 Q: When does the cleanup start?

 A: The cleanup will start at 8:00 a.m.
-Site Captains will be stationed at each cleanup site to direct you to your cleanup area and give you supplies, such as trash and recycling bags, and data cards to record the debris collected.
+Site Captains will be stationed at each cleanup site to direct you to your cleanup area and give you supplies, such as trash bags, gloves, and data cards to record the debris collected.

 Q: Will lunch be provided to volunteers at every cleanup event?